 - A significant ministry experience in the organization

-- Opportunities to integrate with a larger movement of emerging leaders in the Pacific Northwest
+- Opportunities to integrate with a larger movement of emerging leaders

 Learn more about the six essentials and watch the series of training videos we produced that go into each of the six program essentials we have identified as being critical components of an exemplary internship program.

 The Vision and Call Internship Program grant is offered every two years.
 Contact John Franklin for information.

 Vision & Call Resources